 Not a Patreon?
 Then please consider a one time $5 donation to help keep our website running. #ThankYou

-This is the third of our "The 100" lists and it takes on one of my lifelong hobbies- comics.
+This is the third of our "The 100" lists and it takes a look at one of my lifelong hobbies- comics.
 I learned to read from comic books.
 Before I ever entered school I was well ahead of "See Jane run."
 Because of comic books I have lived a happier and more imaginative life which has brought me countless hours of joy.
 In this list of the 100 Greatest Comics, Comic Book Runs, Single Issues, and Graphic Novels (or major storyline arcs) I explore some of the most highly regarded issues, series, and collected editions in the comics history.

 I have used multiple website and print media "Top Comics" and "Best Comics" lists to help compile the When It Was Cool Top 100 Comics and have averaged them together giving more credence to more established and expert writers, sites, and publications.
 I have included a list of sources at the end of this article.
 I have also received numerous suggestions from the visitors of When It Was Cool and listeners to the When It Was Cool Podcast.